SamSims/Project4-Group2/README.md

 ## Do star ratings drive consumer choice?
 ## If they do, which insurer will people predominantly go with the following year?
-## Which sub-category of coverage is ranked highest?
+## Which sub-category of coverage has the largest impact on a plan's Star Rating or on Enrollment?

 # Scope
 CMS Medicare Data (Star Rating and Enrollment Data) 2013-2023